F-Stack/f-stack/dpdk/doc/guides/contributing/abi_versioning.rst

         ...

-Note that the base name of the symbol was kept intact, as this is conducive to the macros used for versioning symbols and we have annotated the function as an implementation of versioned symbol.
+Note that the base name of the symbol was kept intact, as this is conducive to the macros used for versioning symbols and we have annotated the function as ``__vsym``, an implementation of a versioned symbol .
 That is our next step, mapping this new symbol name to the initial symbol name at version node 20.
-Immediately after the function, we add this line of code
+Immediately after the function, we add the VERSION_SYMBOL macro.

 .. code-block:: c

+   #include <rte_function_versioning.h>

+   ...
    VERSION_SYMBOL(rte_acl_create, _v20, 20);

 Remembering to also add the rte_function_versioning.h header to the requisite c file where these changes are being made.
-The above macro instructs the linker to create a new symbol ``rte_acl_create@DPDK_20``, which matches the symbol created in older builds, but now points to the above newly named function.
+The macro instructs the linker to create a new symbol ``rte_acl_create@DPDK_20``, which matches the symbol created in older builds, but now points to the above newly named function.
 We have now mapped the original rte_acl_create symbol to the original function (but with a new name).

+Please see the section :ref:`Enabling versioning macros
+<enabling_versioning_macros>` to enable this macro in the meson/ninja build.
-Next, we need to create the 21 version of the symbol.
-We create a new function name, with a different suffix, and implement it appropriately
+Next, we need to create the new ``v21`` version of the symbol.
+We create a new function name, with the ``v21`` suffix, and implement it appropriately.

 .. code-block:: c